OpenBankingUK/OBL-ModelBank-Integration/README.md

 # Postman
 ## Introduction into Postman

-The OBL Model Bank Sandbox does not include a built-in graphical user interface (GUI).
+The OBL Model Bank does not include a built-in graphical user interface (GUI).
 While developers can connect their own TPP applications directly to the Model Bank — as it mirrors the behaviour of real production endpoints — the recommended starting point is to use [Postman](https://www.postman.com/) to explore and test all available APIs.

 This allows for quick validation of connectivity, authentication flows, and endpoint responses before integrating with your own application.

 ## Setting up Postman

-Follow the steps below to configure Postman for interacting with the OBL Model Bank Sandbox, including importing collections, environments, and setting up your certificates.
+Follow the steps below to configure Postman for interacting with the OBL Model Bank, including importing collections, environments, and setting up your certificates.

 ### 1. Install Postman
 Download and install [Postman](https://www.postman.com/downloads) from the official website